yehudacohen/alchemy/README.md

 ## Destroying the app

-To destroy the whole app, you can call `alchemize` with the `mode: "destroy"` option.
+To destroy the whole app (aka. the whole graph), you can call `alchemize` with the `mode: "destroy"` option.
 This will delete all resources in the specified or default stage.

 ```ts
 await alchemize({ mode: "destroy", stage: <optional> });